-Applied Food Studies class in the Archives -
+Applied Food Studies VIRTUAL visit to the Archives - February 2021

 "Consider now the menu: it spins, perhaps, but it does not sow.
 It simply lies there or, rather, allows itself to be propped up while, like a politician or a winning child, it promises big, and then delivers what it delivers.
 Yet the menu remains, even after its restaurant has faded, a lovely paper monument to hope, the permeable membrane between the diner's dreams and the market's prices."